 Associate in Applied Science (AAS) degree

 Associate in Applied Science (AAS) degree is intended mainly to prepare students for direct employment.
-Students who are following as AAS degree and who are interested in transfer are strongly advised to talk to a Saint Paul College Transfer Specialist in the Advising Center as transfer options are more limited.
+Students who are following as AAS degree and who are interested in transfer are strongly advised to talk to a Saint Paul College Pathway Advisor in the Advising Center as transfer options are more limited.
 The AAS degree requires a minimum of 16 credits of general education (MnTC) courses.
 Additional general education courses typically would be required to complete a Bachelor’s degree for students who transfer, particularly to colleges with which articulation agreements do not exist.

 Things to think about in preparation for transferring...

 - What are the math requirements for the college you plan to transfer to?

 - Are there particular courses you should be taking to prepare yourself for your four-year degree major?

 - What type of college or university is best for you?
 Public?
 Private?
 Weekend College Program?
 Online College?